chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 The task is to write Python code, in a Jupyter Notebook, that reads the `movie_metadata.csv` file and creates four CSV files.

-1. The first CSV file, `movie-movie-edges.csv`, should describe the *movie-movie graph* in which two movies are connected if they share the same director or one actor.
+1. The first CSV file, `movie-movie-edges.csv`, should describe the *movie-movie graph* in which two movies are connected if they share the same director or at least two actors.
 It should have a minimum of two columns (`movie1` and `movie2`), but you can include additional columns representing attributes of the relationship between the two movies (e.g., number of actors in common).

 2. The second CSV file, `actor-actor-edges.csv`, should describe the *actor-actor graph* in which two actors or actresses are connected if they appeared in the same movie.
 It should have a minimum of two columns (`actor1` and `actor2`), but you can include additional columns representing attributes of the relationship between the two actors (e.g., number of movies in common).